 Can everyone come to the Health Division for shots?

 The Health Division provides selected vaccines for children and adults.
-However, if your health insurance fully covers the cost of vaccines, we ask that you see your private provider for service, because Oakland County charges a fee for some vaccines.
+However, if your health insurance fully covers the cost of vaccines, we ask that you see your private healthcare/insurance provider for service, because Oakland County charges a fee for some vaccines.

 Can my child get their shots if they have a cold or ear infections?

 Mild illness or fever is not a reason to delay Immunizations.
 If you have questions, call Nurse on Call at 800-848-5533.

 Is it safe to get so many shots at once?

 Careful and thorough studies show that getting many vaccines on the same day does not decrease effectiveness or increase side effects.

 What side effects will my child have when getting their shots?

 Most side effects are very mild and may include a slight fever, fussiness or some redness and soreness at the injection site.

 Immunization Cost Schedule,